Luxury Adviser GG Website Article Header copy 3

 There is no doubt that Covid has been disruptive to many retail brands, but it has also tested business resilience in a positive way.
 There has been a forced acceleration of the use of digital among a broader group of consumers who will, post-pandemic, continue to shop this way.
 Brands who are doing well understand how to use the digital world to connect with their customer but that the transactional aspect of shopping is secondary to the connectivity of the retail experience.
 Brands need to think of stores as a place for leisure rather than a place for commercial transactions.
 Paris recently announced plans to pedestrianize the Champs Elysees creating a beautiful outdoor park space.
 This is what consumers are gravitating towards and just because the purpose of physical shopping has changed, it doesn’t mean having a physical presence on the high street is redundant.
 Rather than closing stores, brands should be looking at how they can revitalise their spaces, not just their appearance, but the purpose.

-This article was written by George Gottl, CCO and Co-founder of UXUS, and first appeared on Luxury Adviser: https://luxuryadviser.com/the-...
+This article was written by George Gottl, CCO and Co-founder of FutureBrand UXUS, and first appeared on Luxury Adviser: https://luxuryadviser.com/the-...

 Related Thinking